 4. Christmas Decorations– Decorations are essential for the tree but some of them are not pet safe.
 Tinsel isn’t used as frequently on Christmas trees as it once was but it is a genuine hazard since kittens and puppies love to play with it and could accidentally swallow it.
 Electrical wires are also extremely dangerous if your pet chews on them for obvious reasons.
 Watch out for the hooks on Christmas decorations which can also be a hazard if swallowed.
 It’s best not to leave your pet (especially young pets) unattended around the Christmas tree if possible.

 5. Plants– Some plants are fatally poisonous to pets.
 Some of the Christmas ones include poinsettias and lilies.
 For a full list of poisonous plants, check out the ASPCA poisonous plants database: https://www.aspca.org/pet-care/animal-poison-control/toxic-and-non-toxic-plants

 6. Raisins– Raisins are not a safe food option for your pet at any time of the year.
 There are more around since they are widely used in desserts.
 They can cause renal issues in some animals so avoid them at all costs.

 7. Chocolate– Cocoa is poisonous to both dogs and cats so be diligent that it’s not left out for your pet to snack on.
-The more cocoa is in the food, the more dangerous.
+The more cocoa is in the food, the more dangerous it is.
 If you suspect your pet has ingested chocolate, you can use the PetMed.com chocolate toxicity meter to see if they have ingested a toxic amount: https://www.petmd.com/dog/chocolate-toxicity

 On behalf of all of us at 3P Naturals, we hope you and your pets have a fantastic holiday season!!!!